 The second step is to do intermittent fasting.
 Fasting doesn’t mean starving yourself, so don’t worry!
 Instead, you choose a period of time when you eat, and a period of time when you don’t eat.
 It’s as simple as that.

-These two steps together will help heal your high blood sugar and its correspondingly high insulin.
+These two steps together will help heal your high blood sugar and its correspondingly high Fat Storing Hormone.

 #3 Take B Vitamins

 Specifically, you need B1, B5, B6, and B12.
 It’s easy to get them - simply consume nutritional yeast.

 High blood sugar will deplete your B vitamins over time.
 So, you can see that when you correct your high blood glucose, you’ll prevent more loss of B vitamins.

 Then, if you take B vitamins you can actually protect your nerves because they need B vitamins to function correctly.
 You also need them to support that myelin sheath around the nerves, which allows electrical impulses to be quickly transmitted among your nerve cells.

 B vitamins will also support and protect your blood vessels.

 These simple steps I’ve given you will get your firmly established on a path to lower your blood sugar, heal the damage to your nerves, and even protect them from any further damage.

 If you let your high blood sugar continue, you know that you’ll suffer damage to your body that will seriously impair your health.

 I know you don’t want that.